Benefits of Massage

 Thai Yoga Massage

-[Apologies -- Thai Yoga Massage is not available at this time.]
 Thai yoga massage is usually performed on a padded floor and involves a variety of stretching and compressive techniques.
 The client remains clothed while the therapist moves the client’s body into a variety of postures.
 The effect is pleasantly meditative and looks and feels much like assisted yoga.
 This technique is especially indicated for hip dysfunction and low back pain, as well as bringing the energetic currents of the body into better alignment.
 All techniques can be modified to fit the needs of the client.
 Click here to watch videos of a Thai Yoga massage session.

 Chair massage is available for special events at a minimum commitment of two hours.
 Clients sit or kneel fully clothed in a special massage chair that gives the therapist easy access to the shoulders, neck, and back.
 Each massage can last anywhere from 10 to 30 minutes depending on the desires of the group.
 This massage modality is popular in office environments to relieve tension and increase employee productivity.
 Soothing music and all equipment is provided.
+E-mail Matt directly to inquire about availability.